eric11eca/disco/README.md

 # DISCO: Distilling Phrasal Counterfactuals with Large Language Models

-This is the public codebase for arxiv paper: [DISCO: Distilling Phrasal Counterfactuals with Large Language Models](https://arxiv.org/abs/2212.10534)
+This is the public codebase for arxiv paper: [DISCO: Distilling Counterfactuals with Large Language Models](https://arxiv.org/abs/2212.10534)

 ## About DISCO